Implantable Contact Lenses (ICL) FAQs

-ICL treatments have been performed for over 15 years and more than 500,000 ICL procedures have been conducted successfully worldwide.
-Prior to being available, ICL lenses were subjected to extensive research and development, since then they have been FDA approved in Europe since 1997 and in the US since 2005.
-They are so safe that they are the treatment of choice over Laser treatment for servicemen / servicewomen in the United States military.
+ICL treatments have been performed for over 20 years and more than 700,000 ICL procedures have been conducted successfully worldwide.
+Prior to being available, ICL lenses were subjected to extensive research and development.
+They have been approved in Europe since 1997 and FDA approved in the US since 2005.

 The US military regularly implant Visian ICL for their servicemen/women and have been monitoring the results.
 Their study concluded that Visian ICL provides “excellent visual and refractive results”.
-The study also showed excellent vision quality and stability of the lens inside the eye even in combat.
-The treatment has shown to be an effective, safe, predictable and stable way to correct high and low levels of short-sight (myopia), long-sight (hyperopia) and astigmatisms.
+The study showed excellent vision quality and stability of the lens inside the eye, even in combat.
+The treatment has shown to be an effective, safe, predictable and stable way to correct high and low levels of short-sightedness (myopia), long-sightedness (hyperopia) and astigmatism.

-Implantable Contact Lenses is suitable for a wide range of prescriptions from -24D to +12 with astigmatism up to 7D.
-AVC recently made history by being the first clinic in the UK to treat an astigmatic hyperope (a long sighted individual with a high prescription and a significant astigmatism).
+Implantable Contact Lenses are suitable for a wide range of prescriptions from -20D to +8 with astigmatism up to 6D.
+AVC has made history by being the first clinic in the UK to treat an astigmatic hyperope (a long sighted individual with a high prescription and a significant astigmatism).

 ICL is the standardised treatment for higher prescriptions and is recommended by the American Association of Cataract and Refractive Surgery (ASCRS) and the European Association of Cataract and Refractive Surgery (ESCRS).